-Have you noticed the “Your Organization’s Data Cannot Be Pasted Here” error?
+Have you noticed a “Your Organization’s Data Cannot Be Pasted Here” error?

-If you have this issue on an Android device, you may fix it by giving the screen region where you want to paste the data a long tap and then selecting the ‘Paste’ option.
-Your information needs to be copyable so that it may be pasted.
-If you’re using Google Keyboard, you can get a popup that says, “Your data cannot be put here.”
+If you experience this issue on an Android device, and you’re using Google Keyboard, you can get a popup that says, “Your data cannot be put here.”
 This is often nothing more than a simple recommendation from Gboard.

-As the Microsoft Intune Policy Management prohibits or bans cutting, copying, and pasting from the Outlook app to illegal applications on your smartphone or tablet, your organization’s data cannot be copied here.
+The Microsoft Intune Policy Management prohibits or bans cutting, copying, and pasting from Outlook or any other app used for work-related tasks into unauthorized applications like personal email or social media accounts on your smartphone or tablet.
+You get an error message that your organization’s data cannot be copied.

 Because of the error, copy and paste won’t be allowed on the app where you wish to paste the material.
 It won’t be copied until the Intune setting that prevents copy and paste is modified to enable copy and paste on third-party applications.